jiggy-ai/jiggybase/docs/FAQ.md

 JiggyBase encountered an unexpected error while processing the document.
 We want to fix these errors, so if you can email us the document (under NDA) we will provide you with a coupon for a month of free service!

+### What file types are supported?

+- Microsoft Word (doc/docx)
+- Microsoft Excel (see limitations below)
+- Microsoft Powerpoint (text content only)
+- CSV
+- PDF
+- Text
+- Markdown

+### What are the limitations for Excel files?

+Currently we only support excel files that contain a single sheet per file.
+Contact us if you have a use case that requires ingestion of many such files and we will prioritize this for you.

+We convert the excel sheet to csv before processing it.
+The data in the spreadsheet must be strictly in a tabular format.
+Ideally the first row should contain a nice human readable name for each column.
+Very large (>10K rows) are slow to process (see CSV below).

+### What are the limitations for CSV files?

+Ideally the first row of the CSV file should contain the name of each column of data.
+Although this is not a strict requirement, it provides extra semantic context that helps the models make sense of your data.

+Currently CSV files with more than 10K rows of data are slow to process and may hang.
+Please contact us if you have a use case that requires ingestion of large csv files and we will prioritize the fix for this.

+### What are the limitations for PDF files?

+We do not currently support scanned PDF's.
+Support for OCR is coming later in 2024.
+Please contact us if you would like us to prioritize this.

+Some PDFs contain settings that prohibit text extraction or printing.
+We are unable to process these to access the text content and will produce and error message.